-For the Left-inclined folks out there that watch his nomination process, shrug, and say “Welp, Gorsuch ain’t so bad,” here’s some strategy that shouldn’t be beyond comprehension for anyone who thinks themselves House-of-Cardsian enough to vote strategically for Clinton (rather than voting for what they believe in ahahahahah sorry i just wish that argument wasn’t gone because it was so fun and never tired or old hat anyways moving on- please don’t stop reading):
+I’ve seen some acquiescence surrounding our pending Supreme Court Justice, Neil Gorsuch.
+For the Left-inclined folks out there that watch his nomination process, shrug, and say “Well, Gorsuch ain’t so bad,” I have some strategy for you.
+It shouldn’t be beyond comprehension for anyone who thinks themselves House-of-Cardsian enough to vote strategically for Clinton (rather than voting for what they believe in ahahahahah sorry i merely wish that argument wasn’t past its prime because it was so fun and never tired or old hat anyways moving on–please don’t stop reading):

 It’s not our responsibility to let anyone off the hook in the name of civility.
 In fact, it’s harmful to our goal of progressive utopia.
-If we’re thinking strategically, as my fellow Leftists demand of you & I so often, then the people who should possibly be civil are our politicians.
+If we’re thinking strategically, as our fellow Leftists demand of us so often, then the only people who should consider civility are our politicians.
 Since they’re playing a game that they’re practiced in, and the country’s not on the verge of a military coup or something, ᵒʳ ᵃʳᵉ ʷᵉ maybe there’s no need for them to stonewall the hell outta Gorsuch and stage hunger strikes and lay their bodies behind his car’s rear tires so that he’s stuck in his driveway like a total putz.
 I do not know what’s best in politics, I’m not a politician.
+Unless you’ve been a politician your whole life, I’m also skeptical on whether you know what’s best.

 But that takes a weight off our shoulders.

-Besides direct action like voting or being elected or storming the Bastille to hang the plutocrats, there is only the discussion.
+Besides direct action like voting, or being elected, or storming the Bastille to hang the plutocrats, there is only the discussion.
 We get to dissect and antagonize and rant as much as we please.
 Political discourse is discourse.
 It’s the talking.
-And that’s all we got.
+And as private citizens, that’s all we’ve got.

 So this conflict between America’s two political forces can’t be won by science.
 This is a battle of hearts, not minds.
 Like we aren’t going to whip up an irrefutable equation that the Left is better than the Right.
-“Errm according to my calculations, Democrats average a 258 Pure Soul score, while Republicans just manage 207” nope nope not happening.
+“Errm according to my calculations, Democrats average a 258 Pure Soul score, while Republicans only manage 207.”
+Nope, not happening.

 Though we do have to use science to prove what works at changing hearts!
-Well… Coercing hearts. torturing the hearts into doing your bidding
+Well… Coercing hearts. torturing the hearts into doing our bidding

 We know advertising, as a concept, works.
-Propaganda falls within that field– it is also a thing that works.
-There is a social aversion to both that keep them in check, so it’s not like a single entity can just bombard populations with a message over and over until they’re forced to accept it. ᵒʳ ᶜᵃⁿ ʸᵒᵘ
+Anything you would call propaganda is advertising, and vice-versa.
+There is a social aversion to both that keep them in check (see Tim Wu’s The Attention Merchants on that), so it’s not like a single entity can just bombard populations with a message over and over until they’re forced to accept it. ᵒʳ ᶜᵃⁿ ʸᵒᵘ

 BUT when was the last time you saw an advertisement that gave an inch?

-“Come on down to Swollen Jim’s Mattress Shoppe!
+“Come on down to Comfy Jim’s Mattress Shoppe!
 Since 1983, we’ve lived by our slogan: ‘I only have two mattresses for sale!'”

 When was the last time propaganda hedged its message?